 Tickets to visit Giotto’s Bell Tower

-When sales open, it will be possible to purchase tickets directly online from the official website of the Opera di Santa Maria del Fiore and book the access time for the visit.
+You can buy tickets directly online from the official website of the Opera di Santa Maria del Fiore and book the access time for the visit.

 Hotel in Florence overlooking Giotto’s Bell Tower